ygorelik/ydk-gen/sdk/python/README.rst

 Release Notes
 =============

-The current YDK release version for Python is 0.8.6.2.
-The `ydk-py` GitHub repository is not maintained for this release.
+The current YDK release version is 0.8.6.2.

+YDK is licensed under the Apache 2.0 License.